sungyuhuan/bp-openvino-myriadx-rpi/README.md

 		sudo nano /home/user/.config/lxsession/LXDE-pi/autostart
 		```

-	- then, copy-paste the following line at the end of lines
+	- then, copy-paste the following line to the end of lines
 	```
 	@lxterminal
 	```